JonParvez/TablesComparer/README.md

    1. **mandatoryTableSchema.sql**
       * It will create all the required table schema as a replica schema of the assignment
    2. **mandatoryTableData.sql**
-      * It will insert around 100 records in those two tables
+      * It will insert some sample records in those two tables

 ## After Running the Application
 There are **three** ways to provide the required input in the application, You can follow one from these instructed ways: